jfree/jfreechart/README.md

 - bug #19 fix for default time zone in `SegmentedDateAxis`;
 - SourceForge #1147 improve performance of `CategoryPlot` mapping datasets to axes;
 - moved SWT code out into separate projects;
+- moved demo programs to a separate project;
+- dropped the Ant build;

 ##### Version 1.0.19 (31-Jul-2014)
 - fixed clipping issues for combined plots in JavaFX;